Model independent analysis of femtoscopic correlation functions: An application to the $D_{s0}^*(2317)$: Results

 It also should not be underestimated the fact that from the correlation functions which are above the threshold of the channels, one can induce the existence of a bound state related to the interaction of the particles.
-Once more we could obtain the binding energy with an uncertainty of less than 6~MeV.
-It is worth noting here that in the study of lattice data in Ref.~\cite{MartinezTorres:2014kpc} the binding energy was determined with a large uncertainty $B = 38 \pm 18 \pm 9$~MeV.
-We have shown here that the uncertainties in the evaluation of the binding energy of the $D_{s0}^*(2317)$ are much smaller than those in Ref.~\cite{MartinezTorres:2014kpc}, provided the data is known within 10\%, showing the value of the method to determine the existence of bound states below threshold from the correlation functions.
-We should also note that the value of the scattering lengths are obtained with very high accuracy but the effective ranges appear with relatively large uncertainties.
+Once more we could obtain the binding energy with an uncertainty of about 20~MeV.
+It is worth noting here that in the study of lattice data in Ref.~\cite{MartinezTorres:2014kpc} the binding energy was determined with a similar uncertainty $B = 38 \pm 18 \pm 9$~MeV.
+We should also note that the value of the scattering lengths are obtained with relatively high accuracy but the effective ranges appear with large uncertainties.

-We find it also interesting to see what happens if we perform a fit to the correlation function of $D^0 K^+$ alone, or the two correlation functions of $D^0 K^+$, $D^+ K^0$.
+We find it also interesting to see what happens if we perform a fit to the two correlation functions of $D^0 K^+$, $D^+ K^0$.
 Certainly we use less information and the uncertainties should be bigger.
 In order to see the value of using the three correlation functions, we compute only the binding and the probabilities, and find: